curvednebula/curvednebula.com/src/cropvideo/README.md

 ### Can I crop a landscape video into a vertical video?

 Yes.
 Choose **Vertical · 9:16**, move the selection over the important part of the frame, and select a suitable output resolution such as a 1080-pixel long edge.

+To keep the complete landscape frame, choose **Move Video** before selecting **Vertical · 9:16**.
+The video is fitted inside the vertical frame with black bars, and you can then zoom or reposition it.

 ### Can I enter an exact video resolution?